slazav/pico_osc/pico_rec/Readme.md

    recorded and written to a file use wait command after the block command.

-wait -- wait until the oscilloscope is ready filter <file> <args> -- run sig_filter program
+wait -- wait until the oscilloscope is ready

+avr_start -- start averaging
+   If averging is on, sum of all recorded signals is collected in a separate buffer.
+   Number of points of all signals should be the same.
+   Use avr_start to reset buffers and start averaging.

+avr_stop -- stop averaging, reset averaging buffers

+avr_save <fname> -- save averaged signal (should be done before avr_start or avr_stop)

+filter <file> <args> -- run sig_filter program

 *idn? -- write id string: "pico_rec <VERSION>"

 `